valwtwn1280x720/ZenGardenerBot/README.md

 (ALL THE IMAGES DIRECTORY MUST BE CHANGED) I don't know how to write it so it "doesn't matter"

 Also, first time sharing code i dont know how to do this

+Things that I wanted to add but didn't for now
+- fertilize plants automatically
+- buy things automatically if needed and could afford
+- CoinCollecter to collect 50 coins also